brunocuevas/arcadespots3/README.md

 features of the pathogen-host system.

-arcadeSpots3 allows to perform agent based simulations where host and pathogen populations are genetically diverse, and so it describes the effects of diversity in an epidemic.
+arcadeSpots3 allows to perform agent based simulations where host and pathogen populations are genetically diverse, and it includes features as spatial location of individuals, virulence, long and short kernel spread terms, and seasonality.

 ## Requirements